The Guerrero Clinic provides eye, dental and other medical care to the indigent people within the state of Chihuahua and other parts of Mexico.

 There is also one plastic surgery clinic per year.

 All patients are treated at no charge to them.
-The clinic was told that it provides approximately 60% of the indigent care in the state of Chihuahua.
+The clinic is told that it provides approximately 60% of the indigent eye care in the state of Chihuahua.

 If volunteering is not for you, we appreciate cash or in-kind donations to help us keep the lights on and provide high quality services to those in need who cannot afford.